 Carefully Back the Auger Cable Out to See the Root System on the Blade

-When Toilet Overflow Problem Pop-up, It's Time to Get the Auger Ready!
+When Toilet Overflow Problems Pop Up, It's Time to Get the Auger Ready!

 Before cleaning and putting all of the equipment away, replace the cleanout plug and test all of the toilets in the house by flushing them several times.
 If everything works according to plan, and no more back ups occur, feel free to clean and put things away.
 If you rented your auger, be sure to follow the return instructions for cleaning and maintenance so you won't get charged extra.
 You are all Done!